 Stof Fabrics, from Denmark, always come up with innovative designs that are distinctly European in feel.
 Their Colour Brush

 collection is bold and graphic, plaid-ish in nature, with some really interesting colour combinations in the pieces.
 It's perfect for a "guy quilt", so we used it in a simple big-block quilt that showcases the fabric.
 15" blocks with 1" sashings went together really quickly to give us this 65.5" x 75.5" quilt that any guy would love to claim.
+You can do the same with this free pattern!

 It Takes a Village ...